-- Court notices are sent the same day that they are produced by the Court; - Users can access Court notices 24 hours a day, 7 days a week; - Court notices that would be mailed to multiple location can be routed to a centralized electronic address; - Storing Court notices electronically eliminates the potential for losing paper copies; and - Court notices can easily be forwarded.
+- Court notices are sent the same day that they are produced by the Court; - Users can access Court notices 24 hours a day, 7 days a week; - Court notices that would be mailed to multiple locations can be routed to a centralized electronic address; - Effective on and after September 12, 2011, debtors' attorneys will receive 341 Orders and Notices electronically.
+All other parties in a case will still receive the paper documents; - Storing Court notices electronically eliminates the potential for losing paper copies; and - Court notices can easily be forwarded.